-1 While there is not a specific number of student learning outcomes programs should have, it is important that they reflect the knowledge, skills, and abilities that are essential to your program (the number may vary based upon the number of credit hours in a program).
+While there is not a specific number of student learning outcomes programs should have, it is important that they reflect the knowledge, skills, and abilities that are essential to your program (the number may vary based upon the number of credit hours in a program).
 Also, keep in mind that for a meaningful and manageable assessment plan, you should be able to assess all PSLOs over a 6-year period.
-Therefore, we recommend between 3-8 PSLOs for degree programs and 2-4 for certificate programs and minors.
+Therefore, we recommend between 3-8 PSLOs.